device42/device42-docs/docs/auto-discovery/hypervisors-and-containers-supported-in-auto-discovery.md

 ### Notes on Nutanix Autodiscovery

 If you have previously ran a D42 discovery job, and are discovering new resources, then in some cases, you will need to delete and re-run to have a complete view.
 Note that this is a discovery workaround for the time being.

+### Ignore IP/MAC Addresses From Autodiscovery

+You have the option to ignore specific IP and MAC addresses globally and for specific jobs.
+See [Windows and Hyper-V Autodiscovery](windows-and-hyper-v-auto-discovery.md) for more details.